romanAVJ/house-prices-mcd/README.md

 # How to use it :question: :computer:
 ## Source :file_folder:
-The source code is in the `soruce` folder.
 The source code is divided into the following files:
 1. `prep.py`: this file does the ETL of the data saved in the `data/raw` folder and saves the data in the `data/clean` folder.
 To run the file, run the following command in your terminal:
 ```bash
 cd source